 How Waste Treatment Works

-Once bins are full each waste type needs to be destroyed and disposed of differently using various treatment methods like incineration, irradiation, and autoclaving.
+Once bins are full each waste type needs to be destroyed and disposed of differently using various treatment methods.
+Methods include incineration, irradiation, and autoclaving.

 Medical Waste Treatment Steps

-- Prior to treatment different types of medical waste are segregated and collected in separate containers
+- First, prior to treatment, segregate and collect the different types of medical waste in separate containers.

-- Once containers are full, they’re picked up and transported to a treatment facility
+- Once containers are full, our service provider picks them up and transport them to a treatment facility.

-- Medical waste types are treated in compliance with OSHA using various methods including incineration, irradiation, autoclaving, and chemical disinfection
+- The partner treats medical waste types in compliance with OSHA using various methods including incineration, irradiation, autoclaving, and chemical disinfection.

 Need to Improve Your Waste Disposal Process?

-Using a medical waste disposal provider helps make the disposal of potentially harmful materials safe and compliant.
+Using a medical waste disposal provider helps make disposing potentially hazardous materials safe and compliant.